Alexander Baron: Writing career

-Posthumous Acclaim
+Posthumous acclaim

 Since Baron died in December 1999 many of his novels have been republished, testifying to a strong resurgence of interest in his work among the reading public as well as among critics and academics.
-These include Baron's first book, the war novel From the City, From the Plough (Black Spring Press, 2010; Imperial War Museum, 2019); his cult novel about the London underworld of the early 1960s, The Lowlife (Harvill, 2001; Black Spring Press, 2010; translated into Spanish as Jugador, La Bestia Equilátera, 2012), which was cited in Jon Savage's England’s Dreaming as a literary antecedent of punk; King Dido (Five Leaves, 2009, re-issued 2019), a story of the violent rise and fall of an East End London tough in Edwardian England; Rosie Hogarth (Five Leaves, 2010, re-issued 2019); and his second war novel There's No Home, the story of a love affair between a British soldier and Sicilian woman during a lull in the fierce fighting of the Italian campaign (Sort of Books, 2011; Chinese edition published by Hunan Art and Literature Publishing House, 2013).
+These include Baron's first book, the war novel From the City, From the Plough (Black Spring Press, 2010; Imperial War Museum, 2019); his cult novel about the London underworld of the early 1960s, The Lowlife (Harvill, 2001; Black Spring Press, 2010; translated into Spanish as Jugador, La Bestia Equilátera, 2012; Faber & Faber, 2025), which was cited in Jon Savage's England’s Dreaming as a literary antecedent of punk; King Dido (Five Leaves, 2009, re-issued 2019), a story of the violent rise and fall of an East End London tough in Edwardian England; Rosie Hogarth (Five Leaves, 2010, re-issued 2019); and his second war novel There's No Home, the story of a love affair between a British soldier and Sicilian woman during a lull in the fierce fighting of the Italian campaign (Sort of Books, 2011; Chinese edition published by Hunan Art and Literature Publishing House, 2013).
 Baron's third work based on his wartime experiences, The Human Kind, was republished by Black Spring Press in Autumn 2011.
 His novel about a Jewish RAF officer's return to post-war London, With Hope Farewell (1952), was re-issued by Five Leaves in 2019, and his semi-autobiographical account of a young man's political coming of age, The In-Between Time (1971) is also scheduled for re-issue in the near future.

 In 2019 Five Leaves published, for the first time, Baron's Spanish Civil War novel The War Baby, described by critic David Herman in a long review in the Times Literary Supplement as 'his best account, and one of the best accounts by any British writer, of disillusionment with the left.'

-In 2019 also, the Imperial War Museum issued its own edition of From the City, From the Plough as one of its IWM Wartime Classics.
+Later in 2019 the Imperial War Museum issued its own edition of From the City, From the Plough as one of its IWM Wartime Classics.
+In spring 2024, the IWM will publish There's No Home and The Human Kind in the same series.
+This fulfils Baron's desire, expressed in notes found posthumously, that his three war novels should one day appear together.
+He wrote: "The presence of history impregnates all my stories.
+They are connected by a web of cross-references.
+My three war books constitute a single body of work in which the broadening exploration of the theme can be seen."
+Elsewhere in his posthumous notes, he proposed an overall title for the sequence: 'Men, Women, and War'.